webeet-io/_onboarding/src/content/docs/general/our-principles.md

 </aside>

-Webeet is a real studio, doing real work, for real clients.
-That means there’s pressure to deliver, to solve problems, and to bring value every day.
+Because we work with startups, we have pressure to deliver, to solve problems, and to bring value every day.
 But we know that growth doesn’t come from getting everything right—it comes from **getting better over time**.

 We expect a lot, but we also give you room to learn.
 Mistakes happen.
 What matters is that you take responsibility, learn fast, and **turn each challenge into a step forward**.